takayan660/RL/README.md

 # ReinforcementLearning
-Reinforcement learning using OpenAI Gym and others
+Reinforcement learning using OpenAI and others